- Family and Parenting»

 Babies will be able to laugh and chuckle and be able to show when they are happy or unhappy about something.
-If you listen carefully you may hear the sounds for letter m, b, p among a babies babbling.
+If you listen carefully you may hear the sounds for letters m, b and p beginning to form among a babies babbling.
 At this age typically developing babies will gurgle and babble to themselves when alone as well as to others when they are present.

 Seven months to one year

-At this ages babies are able to and will enjoy playing games such as peek-a-boo and will begin to recognise common words such as ‘book’ or ‘cup’.
-Listening skills will be better developed and they will be able to respond to simple requests such as ‘come here’.
+At this ages babies are likely to enjoy playing games such as peek-a-boo and will begin to recognise common words such as ‘book’ or ‘cup’.
+Their listening skills will be better developed and they will be able to respond to simple requests such as ‘come here’.
 They will turn to the direction of sounds and may move towards them if they wish.

 By now babbling has become more developed and will contain short and long sounds.
-These sounds can be used as well as crying to get someone’s attention when needed and children in this age bracket will also begin to use gestures such as waving or holding out their arms.
+These sounds can be used as well as crying to get someone’s attention when needed.
+Children in this age bracket will also begin to use gestures such as waving or holding out their arms.
 They will attempt to imitate sounds and will most likely be able to say several simple words such as ‘cat’, ‘mama’ and ‘dada’ by the time they reach a year old.

 One to two years